Leading Plastic Tank Manufacturers

 Polypropylene Tank

-Polypropylene tanks are resistant to heat (melting point 320℉), moisture, chemicals and other corrosive materials.
-They are also durable, lightweight and rigid.
-One of the places they are most popular is in stainless steel processing plants.
+Polypropylene tanks boast resistance to heat (with a melting point of 320℉), moisture, chemicals, and corrosive materials.
+They are known for their durability, lightweight nature, and rigidity.
+These qualities make them particularly favored in stainless steel processing plants.

 FRP Tank (GRP Tank)